zahrajamadi/API_Call_Prediction/README.md

 ## Project Description

 This project focuses on predicting upcoming API calls based on sequences of API calls related to the runtime behavior of malwares or benign applications (goodwares).
 The approach involves utilizing Natural Language Processing (NLP) techniques for feature generation and employing a Bi-directional Long Short-Term Memory (BI-LSTM) neural network for processing sequences and predicting the next API calls.
-This prediction can be indicative of the upcoming actions of a running application, aiding in early malware detection.
+This prediction can be indicative of the upcoming actions of a running application, aiding in early malware mitigation.

 ## How to Run